-After using this method for years, I can say it's a real winner.
+After using this system for years, I can say it's a real winner.
 It's doable but also places proper reverence upon God's word.
 After all, Psalm 1 says that we should delight in and mediate on these words day and night.
 That's going to take a little time :)

 ·1 divider-- Daily